blu3humm1ngb1rd/hhvolunteers/spec.md

 - [x] Use Sinatra to build the app

-> I built the Happy Hummingbird Volutneer application.
+> I built the Happy Hummingbird Volutneer application using Sinatra.

 - [x] Use ActiveRecord for storing information in a database